argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 For collecting **prompts** or instructions, there are at least the following options:

 ### Use an existing internal database of prompts or user queries related to your use case
-If your goal is to fine-tune a LLM for your use case, this is the best option.
+If your goal is to fine-tune an LLM for your use case, this is the best option.
 As shown by the recent “LIMA: Less is More for Alignment” paper, you can get good results by collecting a diverse, high-quality, consistent dataset of 1,000-5,000 examples.
 Previous research recommends using 10,000 to 20,000 examples.

 :::{tip}